 2. STD Testing: What to Expect

-• Testing Methods: Depending on your symptoms and sexual activity, you may undergo various tests, including:
+- Testing procedures: In line with your symptoms and sexual activity, you may undergo a series of tests, which may include:

-• Urine Tests: Often used to detect infections like chlamydia or gonorrhea.
+- Urine Tests: May be used to diagnose an infection such as chlamydia or gonorrhea.

-• Physical Examinations: For signs of genital warts, sores, or other visible symptoms.
+- Physical examinations: To indicate genital warts, sores, or other visible symptoms.

 3. Diagnosis and Treatment: Moving Forward After Results